Nguyễn Thúc Thùy Tiên: Vietnam International Fashion Week 2022

-Scandal
+Scandals

 Accused of owing money

 After being announced as Vietnam's representative at Miss Grand International 2021, Thuy Tien was asked by Dang Thuy Trang - sister of model Dang Thu Thao to pay a debt of 1.5 billion VND.
 In May 2019, a debt collection clip between Dang Thuy Trang and Nguyen Thuc Thuy Tien was posted on social media.
 In this clip, Thuy Trang affirmed that Thuy Tien borrowed 1.5 billion VND from her but avoided paying.
 A debt note was made public by Thuy Trang with Thuy Tien's signature and fingerprint when borrowing money for the purpose of competing in Miss Southern Vietnam 2017.
-This agreement between the two parties was signed on July 22, 2017 with a deadline of one year for Thuy Tien to pay all the money to Thuy Trang.
+This agreement between the two parties was signed on July 22, 2017, with a deadline of one year for Thuy Tien to pay all the money to Thuy Trang.
 Also in the clip, Thuy Tien claimed that Thuy Trang had deceived her, not helped her.
 While Thuy Trang was not paying attention while talking, Thuy Tien snatched the agreement and tore it up.

 False product advertising

 On May 19, 2025, the Investigation Police Agency issued a decision to prosecute and temporarily detain Thuy Tien to investigate the crime of defrauding customers under Article 193 of the 2015 Penal Code.
 Through the investigation, the agency determined that Kera candy was a joint business product between her and the shareholders of the company Chi Em Rot, in which Thuy Tien received profits according to the capital contribution agreement equivalent to 30%, while the remaining shareholders contributed up to 70%.
 In addition, the agency also said that the company had sold more than 135,000 boxes of Kera candy with a total revenue of nearly 18 billion VND, Thuy Tien alone was paid a commission of nearly 7 billion VND.
 On the morning of May 20, the Office of the Investigation Police Agency of the Ministry of Public Security and the Supreme People's Procuracy searched Thuy Tien's residence.
-The Sen Vang Management Company then terminated the contract with Thuy Tien and the movie Chot Don, in which she played the main role, was removed from the theater system.
+The Sen Vang Management Company then terminated the contract with Thuy Tien and the movie Chot Don!, in which she played the main role, was removed from the theater system.
 On May 23, the Central Committee of the Ho Chi Minh Communist Youth Union also stripped Thuy Tien of the title of Outstanding Young Vietnamese Face.